The Sorcerer Nobody Asked For

 When you enter your Surge of Power, you can choose to take on the form of a dragon.
 If you do, you gain the following:

-• Your equipment merges into your draconic form, and you sprout dragon wings granting you a 60 foot fly speed.
+- None, some, or all of your equipment merges into your draconic form (your choice), and you sprout dragon wings granting you a 60 foot fly speed.

 Legendary Actions